 “Until you understand your customers, deeply and genuinely, you cannot serve them truly” – Rasheed Ogunlaru

-Here are few probing questions that you should be asking your prospects to unlock their needs:
+Here are a few probing questions that you should be asking your prospects to unlock their needs:

 1. Fact-finding questions